 Syrian American Rapper and Poet Omar Offendum & Palestinian American Multi-Instrumentalist maestro Ronnie Malley weave stories of the past, present and future as they trace the influence of Al Andalus and Arabic-speaking peoples on music and culture from New York City's Little Syria to the birth of California Surf Rock.

-Co-sponsored with CAL, School of Music and Dance, Students for Justice in Palestine, and Associated Students
+Co-sponsored with CAL, School of Music and Dance, Students for Justice in Palestine,

 The War on the Uyghurs: China's Internal Campaign against a Muslim Minority